YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 type of rootkit:
 - User-mode or application rootkit.    easy to detect
-- Kernel-mode.     difficult to detect,  in the core components of the operating system
+- Kernel-mode Rootkit.     difficult to detect,  change the code of the core components of the operating system
 - Bootkits.       infecting its master boot record (MBR)
 - Firmware rootkits.       routers, network cards, hard drives or system BIOS
-- Rootkit hypervisors.
+- hypervisor Rootkit.    installed between the hardware and the kernel, intercept hardware calls made by the original operating system.

 Hosts:
 - /etc/hosts OR c:\Windows\System32\Drivers\etc\hosts: